Get insider access

 1. Best On-Ear Headphones

-The Beats Solo 4 Wireless are the best on-ear headphones we've tested.
-They're the next generation of the Beats Solo3 2019 Wireless, our previous top pick.
+The Beats Solo 4 are the best on-ear headphones we've tested.
+They're the next generation of the Beats Solo3 2019, our previous top pick.
 While they maintain much of the signature aesthetic that helped put Beats on the map, including the comfortable, stable fit, some notable tweaks make them an improvement on their predecessor.

-The biggest change between this model and the previous generation is the sound profile.
+The biggest change between this model and the previous generation is their sound profile.
 Beats are renowned for manufacturing bass-forward headphones that bring out the thump and rumble in genres like EDM and hip-hop, but the Solo 4 skew in favor of an almost flat bass response.
 The mids are balanced with a slight boost in the upper mid-range that helps emphasize vocals.
-The bright treble response can be fatiguing over time, though, as it adds excessive harshness to sibilants.
+The treble is also quite flat and well-controlled.
 They deliver audio very consistently, so you can achieve similar audio delivery across listening sessions.

-Another positive change is the increased battery life, which is now 48 hours, making them a good fit for a variety of uses.
+Another positive change is the increased battery life, which is now 48 hours, making them a good fit for long listening sessions.
 That said, there's still no ANC, and their on-ear design doesn't provide much attenuation against ambient sound, so you'll hear sounds like engine rumble and street noise in your audio.
-Disappointingly, the mic recording quality is a step down from the previous generation, so your voice sounds thin and muffled when on a call.
+Disappointingly, the mic recording quality is a step down from the previous generation; your voice sounds thin and muffled when on a call.
+If mic quality is important, consider the similarly-priced JBL Tune 770NC instead.
+But the JBL have rather small ear cups that may not suit those with larger ears.

 See our review